The Complete Guide To Recruiting Real Estate Agents In 2023

 1. Buy or create a database of real estate agents with the experience you need in your area.

-4. Try to get an in-person meeting.
+1. Try to organize an in-person meeting.
 Tell the agent that you know they’re happy where they are and that you want to build a relationship in case anything changes in the future.

-5. At the meeting, tell them about your real estate business over a coffee or shared meal.
+1. At the meeting, tell them about your real estate business over coffee or a shared meal.

 Robb says that with this system, every agent he speaks to thinks of him when they eventually consider moving brokerages.

-3 Ways to Find Out What Great Real Estate Agents Want
+3 Ways to Find Out What Talented Agents Want

-Recruiting real estate agents involves working out what is important to them.
-Is it more favorable commission splits?
+Recruiting agents involves understanding their values and priorities.
+Do they want more favorable commission splits?
 A better work-life balance?
-Here are some of the ways you can find out what they value most.
+Here are some of the ways you can find out what they want from their career:

 1. Get out and meet them

-A great way to find out what great agents want from a brokerage is to ask them.
+A helpful way to find out what great agents want from a brokerage is simply to ask them.

 Find top-producing agents in your area or niche and offer to take them to dinner.
 Ask them what would make them consider moving to a new brokerage.

-You can also ask these people if they can recommend any agents looking to move.
+You can also ask them if they can recommend any agents looking to move.
 Be sure to enquire about promising new agents whose talent you can develop.

 Some agents will actively be looking for a new company to move to, while others will only consider a move if it comes their way.
 Knowing how to pitch to different agent mindsets is critical.

-For example, agents not looking for a new brokerage are likely happy and content, but earning more under the same conditions is certainly favorable.
+For example, agents not looking for a new brokerage are likely happy where they are, but earning more under the same conditions may be favorable for them.

-1. Don’t just offer money to real estate agents
+3. Offer more than just money to real estate agents

-For example, younger agents and rising talent may be interested in training and development opportunities or additional support and mentoring.
-Older agents, on the other hand, might be more interested in flexible working arrangements.
+Agents may be interested in training and development opportunities or additional support and mentoring.
+They may also be interested in flexible working arrangements.

 Other benefits you could offer include:

-• The opportunity to work with a certain type of client
+• Opportunities to work with certain types of clients.

-• Insurance plans such as healthcare, dental plans, and life insurance
+• Insurance plans such as healthcare, dental coverage, and life insurance.

-Putting job ads online will get you lots of applications—but they are unlikely to be from the best agents.
+Placing job adverts online will get you lots of applications—but they are unlikely to be from top agents.

-To find the best real estate agents you need to cast your net wider and be more proactive and creative in your recruitment channels.
+To find the best real estate agents, you need to cast a wider net and be more proactive and creative in your recruitment techinques.

 1. Attend real estate industry events

-Attending industry events is a good way to meet real estate agents.
-Your local real estate association will likely hold regular networking, professional development, and lobbying events.
+Attending industry events is a good way to meet agents.
+Your local real estate association will usually hold regular networking, professional development, and lobbying events.

-Here is a great example from the Chicago Association of Realtors
+Here is a great example from the Chicago Association of Realtors.
+The organization hosts various events throughout the year:

 Social media is a great way to extend your company’s reach beyond your website or word of mouth.
 The same goes for your agent recruitment.

-Create a campaign that aims to get more real estate agents to follow your brokerage.
-This could include guides to becoming a realtor, or what the latest regulatory changes mean for agents.
+You could also create campaigns aiming to get more real estate agents to follow your brokerage.
+This could include guides to becoming a realtor or the latest regulatory changes for agents.

 Here’s a great example from Reali on LinkedIn.

-Personal relationships are the best way to find successful agents—using other people’s networks helps you find even more of these opportunities.
+Personal relationships are the best way to find successful agents—and using other people’s networks helps you to find even more of these opportunities.

-Offer bonuses for agents and staff who refer a new agent that signs up with the brokerage.
-You could also extend a similar “finder’s fee” to anyone in your network who can do the same.
+Offer bonuses to agents and staff who refer a new agent who signs up with the brokerage.
+This empowers your staff to recruit agents themselves.

-Whether it’s within real estate or another industry, people get excited about working for a company that they’re familiar with.
+Whether in real estate or another sector, people get excited about joining a company they know well.
 Consider hosting events that seek to build these types of relationships.

-You could host talks from veteran agents about their journey to success, or from accountants about how to maximize income and lower taxes.
-Real Estate agents will find these topics useful and compelling.
+You could host talks with veteran agents about their journey to success or with accountants about how to maximize income and lower taxes.

 10 Ways to Retain Real Estate Agents

 Attracting great agents is only one part of the process.
-Once they have joined your real estate brokerage, you’ll need to create and maintain a great working environment.
+Once they have joined your brokerage, you’ll need to create an environment that keeps them at your company.
 Here are some tips on how to do this:

 1. Offer a simple transaction process